 Cloud Software Pros and Cons

 The presenters also addressed the pros and cons of cloud-based software (also referred to as SaaS).
 They emphasized the low upfront costs and the lack of hardware as some of the primary benefits.
 Another benefit discussed was that cloud-based software can run on all operating systems so you’ll be up and running in no time regardless of whether you use use a Mac or PC.
+This is a huge advantage of cloud based services for law firms.

 Another benefit is that the software updates automatically, and many companies roll out updates quite frequently.
 This is a great benefit since you don’t have to wait months for your software to be improved and new features added are added on a regular basis.
 They also noted that support is included with SaaS subscriptions.